USA Track & Field: Controversy

-At the 2014 annual meeting, the member delegates voted 392–70 to re-nominate Robert Hersh as the USATF's nominee to the IAAF council.
-At the time, Hersh was the sitting senior vice-president of the IAAF council and by virtue of that position, a USATF board member.
-However, the reconstituted Board disregarded the vote of the member delegates and instead voted 11–1 to nominate president Stephanie Hightower as the nominee to the IAAF council.
+At the 2014 annual meeting, the member delegates voted 392–70 to re-nominate Robert Hersh as the USATF's nominee to the IAAF Council.
+At the time, Hersh was the sitting senior vice-president of the IAAF Council and, by virtue of that position, a USATF board member.
+However, the reconstituted Board disregarded the vote of the member delegates and instead voted 11–1 to nominate president Stephanie Hightower as the nominee to the IAAF Council.
 The Board's action caused such a controversy that USATF sent an email two days later to all of its members attempting to explain its action.
-The email wrote, "This is a different era and a different time.
+The email said, "This is a different era and a different time.
 We think Stephanie Hightower provides us with the best chance to move forward as part of that change."
-Hightower later that summer, at the IAAF Congress, was elected to IAAF Council with the most votes of all candidates and led to all USATF candidates for IAAF positions being elected.
+Later that summer, at the IAAF Congress, Hightower was elected to the IAAF Council with the most votes of any candidate; all USATF candidates for IAAF positions were elected.
 In 2018, after serving on the IAAF Council for four years, Hightower came up for reelection.
 She was defeated by a vote of the delegates in favor of Willie Banks.